Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Numerical experiments

-For a cup shaped surface\footnote{Generated in Blender: \texttt{blender.org}.} (with $\text{dof} =4002$) and a suitably chosen initial value self-intersections are possible.
-Let $u^0 \approx 10$ be constant over the whole surface $\Ga^0$, except on the outer-bottom where it is gradually decreased to a smaller $\text{value} \approx 1$, see the leftmost plot in Figure~\ref{fig:solutions_cup_bottom}.

-In Figure~\ref{fig:solutions_cup_cut} and \ref{fig:solutions_cup_bottom} we present the numerical solution obtained by the 2-step BDF method with $\tau = 10^{-3}$.
+For a cup shaped surface\footnote{Generated in Blender: \texttt{blender.org}.} (with $\text{dof} =4002$) and a suitably chosen initial value self-intersections are possible. \blueon The initial datum is chosen such that $u^0$ is constant 10 over the whole surface $\Ga^0$, except on the outer-bottom where it is gradually decreased to a smaller $\text{value} \approx 1$ as shown in the leftmost plot in Figure~\ref{fig:solutions_cup_bottom}. \blueoff In Figure~\ref{fig:solutions_cup_cut} and \ref{fig:solutions_cup_bottom} we present the numerical solution obtained by the 2-step BDF method with $\tau = 10^{-3}$.
 The self-intersection is clearly observable on both figures, e.g., note the bright patch in Figure~\ref{fig:solutions_cup_bottom} after the self intersection.
 Of course the self-intersection does not influence the mass conservation, weak maximum principle, and energy decay, see Figure~\ref{fig:conservation_cup}.
 (The initial surface is clearly not convex.)